pegulabs/terms/alumnifire_terms.md

 ### 3.1 Offering paid products and services

-When another Member wants to purchase an offering from you via the Service, we will share with you the username of the Client and the details of his or her request.
+When another Member wants to purchase an offering from you via the Service, we will share with you the username of the Member and the details of his or her request.
 Such notification may come via email, text message, Tweet, or App notification.

-For simplicity, we'll refer to the amount a Client must pay associated with an Exchange as the **"Exchange Fee."** Exchange Fees may be set by Alumnifire or directly by the provider of an offering, and are listed on the Service in U.S. dollars.
+For simplicity, we'll refer to the amount a Member must pay associated with an Exchange as the **"Exchange Fee."** Exchange Fees may be set by Alumnifire or directly by the provider of an offering, and are listed on the Service in U.S. dollars.
 Where applicable, Members that offer services on the Service that are